Are you living in a tiny house or an apartment and want to grow your own food?

 What Type Of Containers Can I Use To Grow My Microgreens?

-Root Pouch Succulent range containers are the minimalist's dream container!
+Our The Root Pouch range of grow bags are the minimalist's dream container!
 Made of recycled PET water bottles they can be used to grow many shallow rooted vegetables such as Lettuces, succulents and of course the full range of microgreens!
+Fold down the sides to form shallow containers of a depth required for your choice of greens.
 They are space-saving when growing areas are tight.
 After use, just wash in the washing machine, air-dry and store away until next time!
-Learn more about the Root Pouch Succulent Range

 Once the seedlings have grown their first set of leaves, you can harvest by gently grasping the plants you want with one hand and trimming the stems just above the soil line.
 If growing in a soilless medium, you can pull the plants out by their roots and give them a good rinse.